 In addition to ETFs, your account will always be 30% in cash.
 Ally calls it a "cash buffer."
 It's handy to have cash in volatile times, but this much in cash is also probably how the company makes money while not charging management fees.

 - Roth IRA

 - SIMPLE IRA

 - Rollover IRA

 Certainly a key feature is the opportunity for any kind of investor to open an account.
-Those more experienced with investing can open a self-directed account so they can manage their portfolio more directly.
-On the other hand, those who are new to investing, or don’t have the time to craft their own portfolio, can also open a managed portfolio.
-This opens up investing to more people.
+Those more experienced with investing can open a self-directed account.
+On the other hand, those who are new to investing, or don’t have the time to design and build their own portfolio, can also open a Cash-Enhanced Managed Portfolios account.

 Ally offers a wide variety of investments to make your portfolio diverse and secure.
 You can choose from stocks, bonds, mutual funds, ETFs, options and more.
-If you have Ally manage your portfolio, it will ensure it tailors your investment mix to you and your savings goals.
-It employs research and tools to make sure your portfolio reflects you.
-Plus, as the market, your goals and your timeline change, it will adjust and rebalance your investments as necessary.
+If Ally's robo-advisor manages your portfolio, it will tailor your investment mix to you and your savings goals.
+As some sectors out- or under-perform, the robo-advisor will rebalance your investments.